 In 2011, more restrictive regulations for skilled nursing facilities (SNFs) were removed to promote greater conformity with other inpatient settings.
 Medicare regulations now state "each SNF would determine for itself the appropriate manner of supervision of therapy students consistent with applicable state and local laws and practice standards."
 (Medicare Program; Prospective Payment System and Consolidated Billing for Skilled Nursing Facilities for FY 2011; Federal Register, Vol. 75, No. 140, Thursday, July 22, 2010)

-However, in guidance on adherence to the SNF regulations [PDF] (slides 18–28, 33–34), CMS clarified that the supervising clinician cannot treat another resident or supervise another student while the student is treating a resident.
+However, CMS clarified that the supervising clinician cannot treat another resident or supervise another student while the student is treating a resident.
 The CMS restrictions on billing students' services are based on two principles:

 Billing guidance includes the following: